Ivan1248/gyroflow/README.md

 ## Modified Gyroflow

 This repository contains a modified version of [Gyroflow](https://github.com/gyroflow/gyroflow) with the following functionality added:
-- motion direction alignment – the virtual camera is pointed in the direction of motion estimated vie relative pose estimation,
+- motion direction alignment – the virtual camera is pointed in the direction of motion estimated via relative pose estimation,
-- and GPS synchronization – GPX files can be loaded, synchronized with the motion estimated from IMU data and motion direction alignment,
+- GPS synchronization – GPX files can be loaded, synchronized with the motion estimated from IMU data and motion direction alignment,
 - GPS data visualization – a simple map and GPS course angle alignment chart option in the timeline.

 ## Data extraction from omnidirectional videos